ndd21/PHYS281/docs/index.md

 Google is your friend!
 It is worth noting that the aim of this course is to allow you to write and use Python code.
 However, this is not a computer science course and we do not expect you to understand the detailed reasons behind why something is done in a certain way.
-In the majority of cases you can treat what we show you as a recipe without needed to know why a particular syntax or formatting is required.
+In the majority of cases you can treat what we show you as a recipe to follow without needing to know why a particular syntax or formatting is required.

+## Course aims

+Programming is an important skill for scientists in the modern world.
+At the end of this module you should be able to:

+* understand the basic concepts involved in writing computer programs;
+* understand the main features of Python;
+* design and write simple programs in Python;
+* devise and use test procedures for your programs;
+* learn how to debug computer programs;
+* design and write programs to solve numerical problems.

+Programming is a skill.
+While there is a syntax that that you have to learn, the skill is mainly acquired through practice, i.e., actually writing code.

 ## What is Python?